-This strategy invests in approximately 30-70% fixed income securities, with the remainder in U.S. domestic and foreign equities in an attempt to preserve capital while seeking to generate current income and moderate long-term capital growth; and for comparison purposes, investment performance is measured against a 50-50 blend of the MSCI ACWI Index and the Bank of America Merrill Lynch U.S. Corporate A-AAA Rated 1-3 Year Total Return Index, rebalanced monthly.
-A secondary, complementary benchmark, a 50-50 blend of the MSCI ACWI Value Index and the Bank of America Merrill Lynch U.S. Corporate A - AAA Rated 1-3 Year Total Return Index, balanced monthly is used since the portfolio is formed through a process centered around value investing techniques.
+This strategy invests in approximately 30-70% fixed income securities, including select high-yield bonds. with the remainder in U.S. domestic and foreign equities in an attempt to preserve capital while seeking to generate current income and moderate long-term capital growth; and for comparison purposes, investment performance is measured against a 50-50 blend of the MSCI ACWI Index and the ICE BofA 1-3 Year AAA-A U.S. Corporate Index, rebalanced monthly.
+A secondary, complementary benchmark, a 50-50 blend of the MSCI ACWI Value Index and the ICE BofA 1-3 Year AAA-A U.S. Corporate Index, balanced monthly is used since the portfolio is formed through a process centered around value investing techniques.